tdwg/bdq/tg2/_review/docs/tutorial/index.md

 * **Modified** 2024-01-29

 (Once accepted into BDQ, these properties would be combined to form the fully qualified Term IRI for the test (e.g. https://rs.tdwg.org/ bdqtest/terms/version/07c28ace-561a-476e-a9b9-3d5ad6e35933) and the Term Version IRI for a particular version of the test (e.g. https://rs.tdwg.org/ bdqtest/terms/version/07c28ace-561a-476e-a9b9-3d5ad6e35933-2024-07-24))

+See Also: [Key to bdqtest: Vocabulary Terms](../list/bdqtest/index.md#110-key-to-vocabulary-terms-normative) in the bdqtest: term-list document.

 ## 4.5 Identify the Data Quality Dimension and Criterion (non-normative)